Written by James Whitfield, CSCS, Exercise Physiologist & Performance Researcher

 Autoimmune condition studies reveal KPV's potential in rheumatoid arthritis management, with patients experiencing 40% reduction in joint inflammation markers and improved Disease Activity Scores (Kumar et al., Rheumatology International, 2021).

 The THYMIC-RESTORE trial followed 180 adults over age 65 for 24 weeks, documenting thymulin's ability to enhance immune function in aging populations.
-Participants showed 28% increases in T-cell proliferation responses and improved antibody production to vaccination challenges (Foster et al., Aging and Disease, 2022).
+Participants showed 28% increases in T-cell proliferation responses and improved antibody production to vaccination challenges (support et al., Aging and Disease, 2022).

 Immunosenescence reversal studies demonstrate thymulin's capacity to restore thymic output, with treated patients showing increased recent thymic emigrant markers and improved immune repertoire diversity (Johnson et al., Immunity and Ageing, 2021).